Bart Ruspoli

-Bartolomeo Sebastian Ruspoli (born 8 November 1976) is an English actor.
+Bartolomeo Sebastian Ruspoli (born 8 November 1976 in London) is an English actor.

 Career

 Bart Ruspoli trained at the Webber Douglas Academy of Dramatic Art, where he graduated in 1998.
 He is also the writer and Producer of two of the films he was in.

 In 2022, he was nominated for a BAFTA for Outstanding British Film for “Boiling Point” which he produced.